padrino/padrino-framework/guides/the-bleeding-edge.md

     padrino-framework$ sudo rake fresh

-his will install the latest 'edge' gems into rubygems.
+this will install the latest 'edge' gems into RubyGems.
 Be sure to verify your project's Gemfile depends on the edge version you installed: